origadmin/webui/README.md

 ### Project features:

+- **Fast Load**: Currently, the main page loads in less than 300ms, ensuring very strong performance.
 - **High Performance**: Use Bun as a build tool to provide a fast build and hot reload experience.
 - **Responsive Design**: Based on Tailwind CSS, it ensures a good user experience on a wide range of devices.
 - **Scalability**: The project is clearly structured and easy to scale and maintain.
 - **Modern Development**: Use TypeScript and ESLint to improve code quality and development efficiency.